Explainer Videos – The Ultimate Step-by-Step Guide 2022

 Types of Explainer Video?

-If you think that explainer videos only came in animated form, then you’re in for a treat because they don’t!
+If you think explainer videos only came in animated form, you’re in for a treat because they don’t!
 Such a spectacular marketing technique and you think it won’t be dynamic?

-Before you set your mind to create an explainer video, let me introduce you to their diversity first!
+Before you set your mind to creating an explainer video, let me introduce you to their diversity first!

 1. 2D Cartoon Animation

 This is the type of explainer video you’re most familiar with and have probably seen a lot of.
 Animated videos allow the creator to showcase their creativity while making the video as engaging as possible!

 Whiteboard videos are also commonly found content, especially on YouTube.